kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 r;

-The red wire and hand hold the object inside the ground bubble.
+The red wire with sesl marker and hand hold the object inside the ground bubble.

 Evaluating expression r produces a green hand on the object.